Mosaic-Chain/mosaic-chain/README.md

 ### Pallets

-The runtime in this project is constructed using many FRAME pallets that ship with the [core Substrate repository](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame) and a template pallet that is [defined in the `pallets`](./pallets/template/src/lib.rs) directory.
+The runtime in this project is constructed using many FRAME pallets that ship with the [core Substrate repository](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame).

 A FRAME pallet is compromised of a number of blockchain primitives: